GChristensen/ishell/README.md

 ### Running on Chrome

-It is possible to load iShell as an unpacked extension into Chrome in the MV2 or MV3 mode.
-In the MV3 mode, user-provided commands are evaluated without the helper application.
+It is possible to load iShell as an unpacked extension into Chrome in the MV3 mode.
+User-provided commands are evaluated without the helper application.
-To run on Chrome, rename `manifest.json.mvX.chrome` to `manifest.json`.
+To run on Chrome, rename `manifest.json.mv3.chrome` to `manifest.json`.

 NOTE: to use the Ctrl+Space keyboard shortcut it may be necessary to manually reassign it in the Chrome add-on management console and *restart* the browser.